-100 days have passed since the 22 May terror attack on the Ariana Grande Concert at the Manchester Arena.
-The city has shown something no number can measure: solidarity and love on a massive scale.
+Just in the first 100 days since the 22 May terror attack on the Ariana Grande concert at the arena, the city showed something no number can measure: solidarity and love on a massive scale.

 The Ariana Grande concert was intended to be a celebration of what this city does best – people of all ages coming together to enjoy themselves but was targeted by a terrorist who detonated an explosive which killed 22 and injuring hundreds.